 School Wellness

-Body Walk
+Body Expedition

 This beloved community event has been running for 25 years.
 This field trip is free for schools to attend.
 Approximately 900-1,000 third graders attend each year.
-That means at least 22,500 third graders in Yavapai County have been to a Body Walk.
+That means at least 22,500 third graders in Yavapai County have been to a Body Walk!

 Cottonwood Body Walk 2011